Pretz333/pretz.dev/README.md

 Note: *enhancements*.
 Someone with JavaScript disabled should still get a perfectly functioning site, just missing a few niceties that are either not possible or not worth making in plain HTML + CSS.

 - [x] Add buttons to navigate between the slides of the carousel
-- [ ] Add little chain links for after each header.
-The links already exist (and are on the sidebar), but this may be a more obvious way of making it clear that it's a link
 - [ ] Change the sidebar to indicate what part of the page they are on
 - [ ] Theme switcher
 - [ ] Add the "active-tab" class on the li's in the "On this page" section